CloudyKit/jet/docs/syntax.md

     {{ len(upper(lower("123"))) }}

-#### Combining syntaxes

-Inside a pipeline, functions can be enriched with additional parameters using prefix syntax, but not using parentheses.
-This is ok:
+Inside a pipeline, functions can be enriched with additional parameters:

     {{ "hello" | repeat: 2 | len }}
+    {{ "hello" | repeat(2) | len }}

-And equivalent to this:
+Both of the above are equivalent to this:

     {{ len(repeat("hello", 2)) }}

-The following is **invalid**:

-    {{ "hello" | slice("world") | len }}

-A call expression using parentheses in a pipeline is evaluated before before it's looked at in the context of the pipeline, meaning function calls using `()` after a `|` must evaluate to a function.

-`slice("world"))` is evaluated before it's used in the pipeline (to a slice value), causing the piping to fail (because slices can't be called like functions).

-However, assuming you have a custom function `translateTo()` that returns either the `translateToSpanish()` or the `translateToJapanese()` function, both of these are valid and do the same thing:

-    {{ "an english term" | translateToSpanish }}
-    {{ "an english term" | translateTo("spanish") }}

-Please note that the raw, unsafe, safeHtml or safeJs built-in escapers or custom safe writers need to be the last command evaluated in an action node.
+Please note that the raw, unsafe, safeHtml or safeJs built-in escapers (or custom safe writers) need to be the last command evaluated in an action node.
 This means they have to come last when used in a pipeline.

     {{ "hello" | upper | raw }} <!-- valid -->
     {{ raw: "hello" }}          <!-- valid -->